Andrićev Venac: Ivo Andrić Memorial Museum

 The museum is located across the Pioneers Park.
 It is actually an adapted flat in which Ivo Andrić and his wife Milica Babić-Jovanović lived.
 The memorial museum is similar in concept to the Maison de Victor Hugo in Paris.
 The museum has two permanent exhibitions.
 A number of exhibits from the Ivo Andrić Bequest is placed in 17 display cases, arranged chronologically from Andrić's birth to his death.
 The Bequest was founded in 1975 after Andrić's death and it still manages the author's rights.
 It includes original pens and biros used by the author, medals, accolades and numerous paintings including Andrić's portraits done by his friends.
 There are also fragments of author's four manuscripts, as the bulk of his handwritten works is in the archive of the Serbian Academy of Sciences and Arts.

 The other exhibit includes the chair, writing desk and a television set.
 The apartment kept the authentic look it had while Andrić lived in it.
 There is also a library which holds an old Spanish issue of Don Quixote.
 There are 4,502 books in the library, of which some 500 are presentation copies, signed by the authors who personally gifted the copies to Andrić, who himself was a bibliophile.
-Being a diplomat, he formed his library collecting books from Madrid, Paris, Marseilles, Berlin, Geneva, etc.
+Being a diplomat, he formed his library collecting books from Madrid, Paris, Marseille, Berlin, Geneva, etc.

 Central section of the exhibit is a diplomatic suitcase used by Andrić, and his blue ceremonial uniform which he used for special occasions since 1938 when he was a Yugoslav ambassador in Berlin.
 Coincidentally, the uniform was designed by Babić-Jovanović, a costume designer in the National Theatre in Belgrade, which will marry Andrić 20 years later, in 1958.
 Writer's Nobel prize is on a special display.